GriaFederico/DirectoryMonitoringSystem/README.md

 # DirectoryMonitoringSystem
-It was used the version 6.8.1 of the Qt library.
+It was used the version 6.8.1 of the Qt library for this project.

-This project implements a directory monitoring system developed as part of a university assignment.
+It implements a directory monitoring system developed as part of a university assignment.
 The application continuously observes a target folder named myDir and detects:
   - file creation
   - file modification
   - file deletion.